-- Age: 71
+\ Age: 72

 - Office: Statutory Auditor

-- In charge from: May 2007
+- In office since: May 2007

-- No. of offices in other relevant Companies: 0
+- No. of offices in other relevant companies: 0

-- Origin slate: Majority
+- Slate of origin: Majority

 He has been a notary public since 1970 and a notary public in Rome since 1977.
-From 1995 to 2001 he was a member of the National Council of Notaries, of which he was President from 1998 to 2001.
+From 1995 to 2001 he was a member of the National Council of Notaries, of which he was president from 1998 to 2001.
 As part of his activity as a notary, he has taken part in the most important reorganizations, transformations, and mergers of banks and other Italian companies, such as Banca di Roma, Medio Credito Centrale, Capitalia, IMI-San Paolo, Beni Stabili, and Autostrade.
 Since 1966 he has taught at a number of Italian universities and is a past professor of civil law at the University of Cassino's School of Law.
 He has served as a director of RCS Editori, Beni Stabili, as well as of the Istituto Regionale di Studi Giuridici Arturo Carlo Jemolo.
-He is currently auditor of Salini Costruttori S.p.A. and a member of the editorial board of the journals "Notariato" and "Rivista dell'esecuzione forzata".
+He is currently deputy chairman of Banca Profilo, auditor of Salini Costruttori S.p.A. and a member of the editorial board of the journals "Notariato" and "Rivista dell'esecuzione forzata".
 He is the author of numerous technical legal studies - mainly on civil and commercial law - and he has also published articles, interviews, and essays in the most important Italian newspapers and magazines.